kchiv0403/dsp/lessons/statistics/07-statistics.md

 We have P(I|MM) = $\frac{P(MM|I)*P(I)}{P(MM|I)*P(I) + P(MM|F)*P(F))}$

 P(MM|I) is 1/2 since we can only have P(MM|I) or P(FF|I).
-P(MM|F) is 1/4 since we can hve MM, FF, MF, or FM.
+P(MM|F) is 1/4 since we can have MM, FF, MF, or FM.

 P(I|M) = (1/2)(1/300)/((1/2)*(1/300) + (1/4)*(1/125)) = 5/11